Will I end up hurting that person?

 Difficult conversations can take place in any of the domains of lives – be it professional, personal, or social.

-Each time we find ourselves in situations where we would have to initiate a difficult conversation, we have that inner voice within us remind us of how it won’t be easy to take it forward.
-A lot of us end up giving in to this very fear, and eventually delay our talks as much as we can, with some of us never having the conversation at all!
+Each time we find ourselves in situations where we would have to initiate such conversations, we have that inner voice remind us how it won’t be easy to take it forward.
+A lot of us end up giving in to this very fear, and procrastinate as much as we can, with some of us never having the conversation at all!

 Set your objective

 To begin with, it is most important for a person to identify their goal of the conversation.
 Unless we’re unaware of the outcome that we wish to achieve at the end of our conversation, we may end up lacking a sense of direction.

 What do you wish to accomplish through the means of your conversation?